andrew/ultimate-awesome/README.md

 - [Awesome-Medical-VLMs-and-Datasets](https://github.com/lab-rasool/Awesome-Medical-VLMs-and-Datasets) - A list of VLMs tailored for medical RG and VQA; and a list of medical vision-language datasets.
 - [awesome-linux-apps](https://github.com/cuongndc9/awesome-linux-apps) - 🚀 A list of awesome applications for 🐧 Linux distributions.
 - [awesome-python-machine-learning-resources](https://github.com/HanXinzi-AI/awesome-python-machine-learning-resources) - A collection of awesome machine learning and deep learning Python libraries&tools. 热门实用机器学习和深入学习Python库和工具的集合.
+- [Awesome-Causal-Reinforcement-Learning](https://github.com/libo-huang/Awesome-Causal-Reinforcement-Learning) - [TNNLS-2024, arXiv-2023.2.10] Official repository of "A Survey on Causal Reinforcement Learning".
+- [awesome-self-supervised-learning-for-tabular-data](https://github.com/wwweiwei/awesome-self-supervised-learning-for-tabular-data) - A collection of research materials on SSL for non-sequential tabular data (SSL4NSTD).
+- [awesome-self-driving-labs](https://github.com/AccelerationConsortium/awesome-self-driving-labs) - A community-curated list of resources related to self-driving labs which combine hardware automation and artificial intelligence to accelerate scientific discovery.
 - [awesome-dronecraft](https://github.com/ntakouris/awesome-dronecraft) - Resources to fully understand how autonomous drones work.
 This is manually curated, pre-chatgpt.
 - [awesome-webhooks](https://github.com/realadeel/awesome-webhooks) - A curated list about real-time webhooks.
 - [awesome-kafka](https://github.com/dharmeshkakadia/awesome-kafka) - Everything about Apache Kafka.
-- [awesome-self-supervised-learning-for-tabular-data](https://github.com/wwweiwei/awesome-self-supervised-learning-for-tabular-data) - A collection of research materials on SSL for non-sequential tabular data (SSL4NSTD).
+- [bevy_awesome_prod](https://github.com/ThierryBerger/bevy_awesome_prod) - My curated list of projects using bevy in production, preferably with a company or a business model in mind.
 - [awesome-pesquisa](https://github.com/anabastos/awesome-pesquisa) - Curated list of research content in portuguese .
 - [Awesome-Person-Re-Identification](https://github.com/FDU-VTS/Awesome-Person-Re-Identification) - Awesome Person Re-Identification.
 - [awesome-homematic](https://github.com/homematic-community/awesome-homematic) - A curated list of Homematic related links :sparkles:.